 - Scoop onto cookie sheet lined with parchment paper (8-12 cookies).

 - Bake at 375 degrees for 10-12 minutes.

 These are fluffy and delicious.
-I’ve made two batches since Sunday.
 I used white chia seeds, in case you noticed they’re not black in the photos and I used 3 Tbsp maple syrup in the first batch and 2 Tbsp in the second batch.
 Both tasted great to me but if you like things a little sweeter, I’d start with 3.

-Eating these for breakfast is working out well for me because I can eat them quickly while I’m trying to feed Squish.
+Eating these for breakfast works out well for me because I can eat them quickly while I’m trying to feed 3 kids.
 Plus, I can make a batch on Sunday and eat them all week!
 Food prep for the win.